BugShooting/BugShooting.Docs/plugin.md

     // Description of the Output Plugin.
     string Description { get }

-    // Symbol of the Output Plugin (Size 64 x 64 pixels).
+    // Large symbol of the Output Plugin (Size 64 x 64 pixels).
     Image Image64 { get }

-    // Symbol of the Output Plugin (Size 16 x 16 pixels) Image Image16 { get }
+    // Small symbol of the Output Plugin (Size 16 x 16 pixels) Image Image16 { get }

     // Get the value indicating whether the Output is editable by the user.